-Loss of power during the upgrade could damage the Router. - 5) The firmware version must correspond to the hardware. - 6) The upgrade process takes a few moments and the Router restarts automatically when the upgrade is complete.
+The firmware version must correspond to the hardware.
+The upgrade process takes a few moments and this device restarts automatically when the upgrade is complete.
+It is important to keep power applied during the entire process.
+Loss of power during the upgrade could damage this device.

-4.18.4 Factory Defaults
+4.19.4 Factory Defaults

-Choose menu "System Tools → Factory Defaults", and then and you can restore the configurations of the Router to factory defaults on the following screen
+Choose menu "System Tools \rightarrow Factory Defaults", and then and you can restore the configurations of the Router to factory defaults on the following screen